 I’m writing this from Air New Zealand Business Class seat 1B, my first time in the front row of any plane.
-We’re somewhere over the Pacific Ocean 1700km away from Sydney, I’m sipping a delicious Banana, Coconut and Mango smoothie and I’m feeling the most fresh and rested I’ve ever been post an overnight flight.
+We’re somewhere over the Pacific Ocean 1700km away from Sydney, I’m sipping a delicious Banana, Coconut and Mango smoothie and I’m feeling the freshest and rested I’ve ever been following an overnight flight.

-I’ve flown Air New Zealand to America a few times, I actually don’t mind the stop over in Auckland, I find it breaks up the trip a bit if you’re in Economy but still allows you to get a good sleep in if you’re in Business Class.
-This trip is my first in Business Class with Air New Zealand and for seven of the twelve hours from San Francisco to Auckland I slept, and it was glorious.
+I’ve flown Air New Zealand to America a few times, I actually don’t mind the stopover in Auckland, I find it breaks up the trip a bit if you’re in Economy but still allows you to get a good sleep in if you’re in Business Class.
+This trip is my first in Air New Zealand’s Business Class and for seven of the twelve hours from San Francisco to Auckland, I slept, and it was glorious.

-Air New Zealand’s new Business Class on their 777s features angled pods in a 1,2,1 layout, and in my opinion, it is a far superior experience then the traditional 2,3,2 on most Boeing 777s.
-The biggest advantage of Air New Zealand’s 777 layout, as opposed to Emirates for example, is the true lie flat bed.
-Not a bed that reclines to almost flat but remains on an angle which makes you feel as though you’re sliding down it (that’s how I feel anyway).
-Whilst the bed is the undeniable highlight Air New Zealand’s 777 Business Class seats also offer your own private space, much the same as those offered on the larger A380’s.
-Ample storage, a huge tray table, collapsable arm rest and flexible screen options all add to the experience, giving you enough personal space to relax and enjoy your flight.
+The Air New Zealand Business Class seats on their 777s features angled pods in a 1,2,1 layout, and in my opinion, it is a far superior experience than the traditional 2,3,2 on most Boeing 777s.
+The biggest advantage of Air New Zealand’s 777 layouts, as opposed to Emirates, for example, is the true lie-flat bed.
+Not a bed that reclines to almost flat, but remains on an angle, which makes you feel as though you’re sliding down it (that’s how I feel anyway).
+Whilst the bed is the undeniable highlight, Air New Zealand’s 777 Business Class seats also offer your own private space, much the same as those offered on the larger A380s like Etihad’s.
+Ample storage, a huge tray table, collapsible armrest and flexible screen options all add to the experience, giving you enough personal space to relax and enjoy your flight.

 The Seared tuna with nori sauce to start wasn’t out of this world but the accompanying New Zealand Chardonnay was excellent.
 I followed it with one of two mains, both designed by Peter Gordon, a Beef short rib in mole sauce (a Mexican sauce enriched with chocolate).
 It was one of the tastiest meals of my entire trip, easily the best dish I’ve ever eaten on a plane, I couldn’t believe it.